ugtrain/ugtrain/examples/README.md

 ## Additional Info

-Dynamic memory always needs preloading (-P option).
+Dynamic memory cheating always needs preloading (-P option).
 Ugtrain runs the game as regular user with it.
 Here, only the code address in the binary where "malloc" is called remains static.
 We have to find it and its location on the stack with information from inside the game process.
 See doc/ugtrain-dynmem.txt how to discover and adapt it to other versions.

 ### $ ugtrain -P [lib] \<config\>

-Ugtrain detects a position independent executable (PIE) automatically from its load address and converts code addresses between in-binary and in-memory.
+Ugtrain detects a position independent executable (PIE) automatically from its load address and converts static memory and code addresses between in-binary and in-memory.
+Also the load address of libraries using position independent code (PIC) is handled like this.
+The only exception is that it is still missing for static memory.